-Move away the anchors!
+Move away from the anchors!
 There’s a baby on the way!

-So if you or anyone is the family has a nautical connection or leads a life that involves the sun, sand, and surfing, you might want your baby to have a nautical themed name.
-Below we present you some beautiful nautical baby names inspired by the seas, oceans, and of course, the brave sailors and explorers.
+If you or anyone in your family has an aquamarine connection or lives a life that includes sun, sand, and surfing, you may want to give your baby a nautical name.
+We’ve compiled a list of lovely nautical baby names inspired by the oceans, seas, and of course, the brave explorers and sailors.

 Adrian, meaning ‘from the Adriatic Sea’, is primarily used for boys, but can be picked for girls too.
 Adrian is particularly a winning choice in the UK, considering it’s the name of several Saint and popes in England.
 It is enjoying international popularity as well, holding the top 10 spot in Spain, Sweden, and Norway.

 This thorough masculine name refers to the metallic device that prevents the vessel from drifting due to the current or wind.
-It symbolizes stability and strength, things that the crew members are known for.
+It symbolizes stability and strength, things that the crew members of the flotilla are known for.
 Anker is the fun spelling variation of anchor.

 An entirely unconventional name for your son, Bays are the inlets of water attached to seas and oceans.
 While Bay is considered suitable for both the genders, it hasn’t shown a substantial usage for girls.